ZeldaFan0225/ChatGPT-Discord-Bot/config.md

 ```
 {
+    "owner_ids": The ids of the owners discord account(s),
     "staff_roles": The roles which your staff have.
 This will bypass filters and cooldowns (ARRAY OF ROLE IDS),
     "staff_users": The staff users who don't have any of the staff roles.
 This will bypass filters and cooldowns (ARRAY OF USER IDS),
     "blacklist_roles": Blacklist users based on their roles.
 Staff have full bypass (ARRAY OF ROLE IDS),